 Skin on your face and skin on your body are very different.
 Learn how they vary and the best ways to get healthy skin on your face and your body

 Treating oily skin can be frustrating, but ignoring it could lead to acne.
-Learn simple tips for treating oily skin on your face without losing your glow
+There are simple ways to treat oily skin without losing your glow.

 Skin irritations on your face, like rashes and welts, can be embarrassing.
 Learn the usual causes of skin irritations and how to get rid of them quickly Meta Keywords: skin irritations, skin irritation on face, skin rashes, welts, redness on face